 Sugar or Jaggery – You have to add some sweetener to enhance the sweet factor of the tomato chutney.
-Sugar is most commonly used but you could choose jaggery or honey.
+Sugar is most commonly used, but you could choose jaggery or honey.
 Do keep in mind that jaggery or honey will modify the overall taste of the chutney.

 Fresh Green Chili – The spiciness of the Sweet and Spicy Tomato Chutney comes from the fresh green chili.
 I like to just add a couple of fresh green chilies right at the end of the cooking.
-It doesn’t add lot of heat but a mild heat flavor.
+It doesn’t add a lot of heat, but a mild heat flavor.
 Sometimes, I do slit the chili in half if I want it spicier.